 The kizomba dance increased in a hundredfold my sensitivity and perception of people at some subcutaneous level.
 It’s like superpower, as the sensory abilities that we develop through constant physical contact with a huge number of people, as if in a few seconds I can read information from the energy field of people, which allows me to realize whether their ions match with mine or not.

-During the dance we sweat, each of us emits a certain natural smell of our body.
+During the dance we sweat.
+Each of us emits a certain natural smell of our body.
 With close physical contact, these smells at subconscious level give signals to the brain.
 This forms an unmistakable acceptance or rejection of one or another person.
 Pheromones that rule the ball will determine what we call a “kizomba connection”.
 In the ordinary world they do not attack us on the go.
-Some time passes before we allow physical contact.
-On the dance floor we save ourselves this time.
+Some time passes before we allow physical contact, but on the dance floor we save ourselves this time.
 Therefore, in the first dance with a stranger, we sometimes get an offer to go to bed.
 This is not surprising.

 To understand what pheromones are, you can remember about hormones.
 Hormones are chemicals that seem to bind the whole organism into one whole, providing a quick exchange of information between its parts.
-The same role is played by pheromones, only their task is to connect individuals belonging to the same species of animals to couples or communities.
-These are substances involved in the “chemical” communication of humans.
+Pheromones play the same role.
+Only their task is to connect individuals belonging to the same species of animals to couples or communities.
+The “chemical” communication of humans involve some special substances.

-Throughout the development of human communities, everything was done to suppress the instinctive reactions of people to smells, so that we could better control ourselves, control our animal instincts.
+Throughout the development of human communities, we do everything to suppress the instinctive reactions of people to smells, so that we could better control ourselves, control our animal instincts.
 In kizomba, it is very difficult to do so because of a close physical contact.

-Although our sense of smell is weak compared to the smell of many animals, the smell from our bodies is stronger than in animals.
+Although our sense of smell is weak when we compare it to the smell of many animals, the smell from our bodies is stronger than in animals.
 Many women find the smell of a man pleasant, if they are attracted to him, and unbearable if a man does not like them.

 In addition to the pheromone cocktail, body smell carries a lot of other information, which also enhances or weakens the response to pheromones.
-It is known, for example, that mice, who were given a wide range of partners for mating, preferred those whose genotype was the most different from their own.
+For example, if we give a mice a wide range of partners for mating, it prefers those whose genotype was the most different from their own.
 It is possible that similar unconscious selectivity exists in humans: the limb system processes the information carried by the smell, and decides whether to open the path to passions.